majsl243/request-factory/README.md

 npm install request-payload-factory --save-dev

 ### 2- Define Model class
 The model class will represent the payload you want to generate.
-As an example, our model class will be "User", but it can be any class custom class.
+As an example, our model class will be "User", but it can be any custom class.

 ```typescript
 import { Factory } from "request-payload-factory";